Canon 10D vs M10

-The Canon EOS 10D and the Canon EOS M10 are two digital cameras that were announced, respectively, in February 2003 and October 2015.
+The Canon EOS 10D and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in February 2003 and October 2015.
 The 10D is a DSLR, while the M10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the M10 provides 17.9 MP.
+The 10D has a resolution of 6.3 megapixels, whereas the M10 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (55 percent) than the Canon 10D.
 Moreover, the M10 is substantially lighter (65 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.